nrpatten/node-tip-bot/README.md

 * Options -
  * `enabled: true or false`

-## random
+## quote
-Enable or Disable the bot from saying a random quote with the !random command.
+Enable or Disable the bot from saying a random quote with the !quote command.
 * Options -
  * `enabled: true or false`